 2. Container should be rinsed before sampling.

-4. Tap should be let open for two to three minutes to avoid stagnant water during the sample collection from distribution lines.
+4. Tap should be left open for two to three minutes to avoid stagnant water during the sample collection from distribution lines.

-7. Sample should be tested within 1 hour of sample collection in case of microbiological test, if it is not possible to sample should be kept in ice-chest or in cooler till 24 hours.
+7. Sample should be tested within 1 hour of sample collection in case of a microbiological test, if it is not possible to sample should be kept in an ice chest or in a cooler for 24 hours.

 The physical examination of water is done in 3 ways.

 The temperature of the water is determined by ordinary thermometers.
 The temperature of surface water is equivalent to the atmosphere whereas that of groundwater may be slightly more or less than that of atmospheric temperature.

 The temperature of the water has an effect on the physical properties of water such as density, viscosity, surface tension, saturation value of gases dissolved in water, and biological activity.